natif/natif.github.io/_posts/2019-04-15-know-your-intellij-no-tabs.md

 ### Summary

 Proper and fast navigation is a key benefit we get from our IDE.
-Sometimes though, we can apply the changes to default IDE configuration to get your productivity up a bit.
-One of such examples is replacing the files' tabs displaying in your editor's view with `Recent files` window and clear editor in IntelliJ.
+Sometimes though, we should apply changes to default IDE's configuration to get our productivity up a bit.
+One of such examples is replacing the files' tabs displaying in your editor's view with `Recent files` window and no tabs view as this blog post was trying to describe.

-If you enjoyed this post, please also check the other ones from the Know Your IntelliJ series.
+If you enjoyed this post, please check the other ones from the Know Your IntelliJ series on my blog.